KevinShindel/MachineLearning/BlueCourses/3_FeatureEngineering.md

 - Technique to reduce the dimensionality of the data
 - Principal components can be calculated by making use of the eigenvectors of the covariance matrix
+- New variables are linear combinations of the original variables
+- Principal components are orthogonal to each other
+- Principal components are uncorrelated
 - Pro:
   - Reduces the number of variables
   - Removes multi-collinearity